 Here’s one small-scale, but meaningful example of a disruptive change: A middle school girl gets her hair cut short.
 The look suits her, and the adults in her life compliment her on her beauty, taste, and maturity.
 Her friends, however, after an initial flurry of excitement — “You look like you’re 16!” — withdraw from her.
 They all wear their hair shoulder-length or longer, in popular styles.
 They all look alike while she is clearly, proudly, different.

-Or here’s an example of a change that is drastically disrupting: Several long-married couples have been in the news lately because one spouse has chosen to undergo transgender surgery, yet the couples have chosen to stay married, maintain their households, calm their relatives, and continue to raise their children together.
+Or here’s an example of a change that is drastically disrupting: Several long-married couples have been in the news lately because one spouse has undergone transgender surgery, yet the couples have chosen to stay married, maintain their households, calm their relatives, and continue to raise their children together.

 But what makes a real difference — as demonstrated by the couples who have managed to stay together despite seismic shifts in their marriages — is an underlying context that serves as a kind of scaffolding for the change: a commitment to shared values, a deep relationship of trust, and dedication to mutual happiness.